ahdinosaur/sexy-script/README.md

 the baddest thing around the net

-it's nothing like you've ever seen before nothing you can compare to your other C-style languages i'm tryna find the words to describe this code without being disrespectful the way those packages movin' i can't take no more have to stop what i'm doing so i npm install
+it's nothing like you've ever seen before nothing you can compare to your other scripting languages i'm tryna find the words to describe this code without being disrespectful the way those packages movin' i can't take no more have to stop what i'm doing so i npm install